Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 **Deliverables:**
 1. Convene discussions around DAO design and Tokenomic Mechanism and share in a group context
 2. Practice the design and document the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)
-3. Presentation of DAO pilot programme provided to community partners
+3. Presentation of suggested DAO pilot programme provided to community partners
 4. Working with place based community facilitators to align on practices and methodologies
 5. Onboarding documentation compiled and shared online
-6. Community completes discussion DAO design as engineering on a pilot project begins
+6. Community completes discussion on DAO design as engineering on a pilot project begins
 7. Updates submitted to Commonwealth, Protocol Labs and Regen community

 **Budget:**
 - $25k Cash grant from RND inc. to LunarPunk_Labs
 - Token delegation from Regen Foundation to community partners

-### M2: Design
-**Start Date:** 2023-07-17
+### Milestone Three: Pilot Project(s)
 **Deliverables:**
-1. Articulate the precise eco-credit methodology and share in a group context
+1. Articulate the precise eco-credit methodology and share in a 'consortium' context
-2. Practice the methodology technique and document the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)
+2. Connect with the Regen Registry team while applying the methodology technique, documenting the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)
-3. Research presentation of methodology results provided to pilot partners
+3. Presentation of pretotype results provided to pilot partners
-4. Working with place based community facilitators to align on methodology practice
+4. Working with place based community facilitators to align with and codify their practice
-5. Methodology documentation published
+5. Documentation published on their precise method
-6. Engineering on pilot project begins as community discuss documentation
-7. Updates submitted to Commonwealth, Protocol Labs and Regen community

-**Budget:**
-- $25k Cash grant from RND inc. to H3uni
-- Token delegation from Regen Foundation to community partners

-### M3: Pilot Project
+6. Submission of methodology submitted for peer review
+7. Expert review via the Regen Registry team or third party verifier

 **Budget:**
 - 200k REGEN tokens with 1 year lockup from RND inc. to implementation partners